-He did so by tailoring his workouts around few key principle that are often neglected in the typical bro-style routines of heavy lifting split routines.
+He did so by tailoring his workouts around a few key principles that are often neglected in the typical bro-style routines of heavy lifting split routines.

 He adopted a method focused on the natural response of the body to its biological functions, like the circadian rhythm, recovery, and the anabolic/catabolic responses to stimulus.

 According to Scott, timing is even more crucial than perfect meal planning or Hercules-like workouts.
-Even the best nutrition coupled with the best workouts will not yield as good results as a frequent and well timed workouts.
+Even the best nutrition coupled with the best workouts will not yield as good results as a frequent and well-timed workout.

 This is a unique aspect of the program that coupled with the other idea of TUT, Time Under Technique, not Tension, make it really stand out from the crowd.

-Below you will find out what this program has to offer and how it works.
+Below you will find out what Bad45 has to offer and how it works.

 Bad45 works by minimizing the complexities of training to make it as simple as possible a blueprint that can be replicated by anyone, anywhere.